lcongiu/lucacongiu.github.io/_pages/about.md

 In short
 -------
-<p>Postdoctoral researcher in Behavioral and Experimental Economics at Tor Vergata University of Rome, Italy</p>
+Postdoctoral researcher in Behavioral Economics at Tor Vergata University of Rome, Italy

-<p>Lecturer in Behavioral and Experimental Economics at University of Insubria, Varese</p>
+Lecturer in Behavioral and Experimental Economics at University of Insubria, Varese

-<p>Research associate at Insubria Experimental Economics (InExEc) research center</p>
+Research associate at Insubria Experimental Economics (InExEc) research center

-<p>Editorial board member of *Humanities and Social Sciences Communications*</p>
+Editorial board member of *Humanities and Social Sciences Communications*

 What I do
 --------